When hail hits, Dent Wizard is ready to restore your vehicle to its pre-storm condition with our industry-leading hail damage service.

 Paintless Dent Repair is a specialized and meticulous process for returning dents to their original shape without having to paint any part of the vehicle.

 The main process for PDR requires the technician to push and massage each dent in a very technical and precise manner.
 To do this, each dent is worked back to its original shape using different metal rods varying in size and shape.
 The dents are worked from the underside of the metal using access points on each panel.
-It is a very specialized and meticulous process that requires the finished metal to look like it came from the original factory.
+The end result is a dent-free vehicle where the finished metal looks like it came from the original factory.
+Learn more about Paintless Dent Repair here.

 Conventional body repair often replaces the panels on a car or truck and requires painting to match the factory finish.
 In some cases, hail damage is so severe that conventional body shop methods are necessary to repair certain panels.
 If there are too many dents or too many large dents, a panel may not be able to be repaired with PDR.